 Diagnosis & Tests

-To diagnose the type of urinary incontinence you have, your healthcare provider will ask you a number of questions about your symptoms, such as:
+To diagnose the type of urinary incontinence you have, your healthcare provider will ask you several questions about your symptoms, such as:

 - When did your symptoms start, and how severe are they?